mariaciceri/pin_head_list/docs/README.md

 + Bug: when new list created, all the event listeners that were added after a list was created, were added again, this way creating duplicates when adding items, saving lists and so on;
     + Fix: reload the page everytime a new list is created, ensuring that the event listeners are added only once.

-+ Bug: save button was saving the items on the last created list instead of the one the user was editing;
-    + Fix: remapping the save button each time a list is retrieved by cloning the button and adding the event listener again.

 ## Deployment